NASA-IMPACT/veda-jh-environments/README.md

 # open your 'Dockerfile' and choose a base image that makes sense
 # TODO: decide on which base images we want to support (look to Planetary Computer and SageMaker for advice here)
-FROM public.ecr.aws/i8x6m1u9/tf-pangeo-notebook-west1-sandbox:0.0.1
+FROM public.ecr.aws/i8x6m1u9/pangeo-notebook:0.0.1

-# if needed, consider bumping your 'VERSION` in the 'Dockerfile'
+# if a version of image already exists in the repository it won't be pushed, so bump the version if you've changed your `environment.yml`
 ENV VERSION=0.0.1

 # next, change your 'environment.yaml' to fit your packaging needs if you don't see the packages you need in the base image